As per BS 1928-1965 (same as IEC98-1964): 18.104.22.168 Nature of groove. ....The reproducing stylus tip motion

 In vinyl reproduction I feel group 3 is most common.
 I find there is no difference between group 1 & 4 actually when the change of sound is small.
 Every analog system sounds different each other.
 There is no objective index in personal appreciation.

-As one case of illusory impressions or bias in our heads (value/brand/name/costume/idol/superficial
+As one case of illusory impressions or "should-be or expectant" bias in our heads (value/brand/name/costume/idol/superficial

 number etc in any given world), I introduce a short story written by Kan.
 KIKUCHI titled

-Once a noble young samurai was going to war place at the first time.
+Once a noble young samurai was going to battle field at the first time.

 Back to Japanese Home Page Top (Playback of Black Vinyl)